macnow/HIDUnlocker/README.md

 # HIDUnlocker

-## Requirements
+## Assumptions
 - Unlocking a Windows computer using an iPhone and/or Apple Watch.
-- You cannot install anything on a Windows workstation.
+- I assume that you are not able to install anything on your computer
 - Automated password entry will be based on emulation of a USB connected keyboard
 - The password must be transmitted securely and cannot be saved on any device which is unattended